Elon Musk’s $1 million-a-day voter sweepstakes can proceed, a Pennsylvania judge says

 Musk did not attend the hearing.
 He has committed more than $70 million to the super PAC to help Trump and other Republicans win in November.

-“This was all a political marketing masquerading as a lottery,” Krasner testified Monday.
+“This was all a political marketing masquerading as a lottery,” Krasner testified Monday morning.
 “That’s what it is.
 A grift.”

 Lawyers for Musk and the PAC said they do not plan to extend the lottery beyond Tuesday.
 Krasner said the first three winners, starting on Oct.
 19, came from Pennsylvania in the days leading up to the state's Oct.
 21 voter registration deadline.